education.vic.gov.au

 The payment for NDIS funded therapists attending meetings at schools is to be funded from the participant’s NDIS plan.

-Any licence fees associated with using the school premises should be charged to the therapist and not passed on to the NDIS participant.
+Any licence fees associated with using the school premises must be charged to the therapist and not passed on to the NDIS participant.
 These accommodation related costs are already built into the hourly rate claimed by NDIS therapists.

 Licence to use school premises

-1. where the therapist operates/is entering the licence as a company
+• where the therapist operates/is entering the licence as a company

-2. where the therapist operates/is entering the licence as an incorporated association
+• where the therapist operates/is entering the licence as an incorporated association

-3. where the therapist is an individual/sole trader (for example, private therapist).
+• where the therapist is an individual/sole trader (for example, private therapist).

-A template Licence Agreement and a guide to completing the Licence Agreement is available on the Resources tab.
+A template licence agreement and a guide to completing the licence agreement is available on the Resources tab.

-The Licence Agreement contains important provisions that:
+The licence agreement contains important provisions that:

 • require the therapist (described as the 'Licensee') to hold appropriate insurances